nate-gillman/fourier-head/README.md

 ### Technical usage notes

+> [!NOTE]
-- In the paper, the main use case for the Fourier head is as a drop-in replacement for the linear classification head.
+> First: in the paper, the main use case for the Fourier head is as a drop-in replacement for the linear classification head.
 Accordingly, our implementation of the Fourier head outputs the <em>inverse softmax</em> (i.e. the log) of the categorical distribution that you obtain from quantizing the learned continuous PDF.
 In other words: to obtain the continuous-looking Fourier head  PMFs as in the paper, you need to apply `softmax` to the output of our `Fourier_Head`.
-- Some older versions of PyTorch can't execute `torch.nn.functional.conv1d` on complex-valued tensors.
+And second: some older versions of PyTorch can't execute `torch.nn.functional.conv1d` on complex-valued tensors.
 We provide an implementation that works for this case inside [imitation-learning/mingpt/_fourier_head.py](imitation-learning/mingpt/_fourier_head.py).

 ## Recreating results from paper